ronman194/serverSideChatProject/README.md

  GET http://localhost:3000/post/{postID}
 -  ADD NEW POST - This API create a new post
 POST http://localhost:3000/post
-add request body to the request {
-"message": "YOUR MESSAGE",
-"sender": "senderID"
-}
 -  UPDATE POST BY ID - This API update post by id
 PUT http://localhost:3000/post/{postID}
-add request body to the request {
-"message": "YOUR NEW MESSAGE",
-}

 ### Socket.Io
-- Add new post: the event is “post:post”, the data is the same as in the REST api.
+- Add new message: the event is “newMessage”, add the message data when emit.
-- Get all posts: the event is“post:get”
-- Get post by id: the event is “post:get:id”, the id will be specified in the arguments of the event in the form: {“id” : 12345… }
-- Get a post by sender: the event is “post:get:sender”, the sender will be specified in the arguments of the event in the form: {“sender” : 12345… }
+- Get all messages: the event is “allMessages”, then we get all the messages in the DB.
-- Update a post: the event is “post:put”, the data is the same as in the REST api.

 ### HOW TO RUN THIS PROJECT
 1. Clone the repository to your local machine: